adityamangal410/nlp_with_pytorch/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
+    ├── scripts            <- Python scripts for different networks and functionality.
+Same naming │                           convention as notebooks
+    │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.